wptrainingteam/learn-wp-content/developer-learning-pathway/08-wordpress-rest-api/01-the-wordpress-rest-api.md

 Take a look at the `/wp-json/wp/v2/posts` route you looked at earlier, by requesting the route in a browser, thereby activating the GET endpoint.
 As you can see, the default is to return all available fields for a post.

-However, if you update the route by adding the `_fields` global parameter, and then specify the fields you want to return in the response as a comma delimited list.
+However, you can update the route by adding the `_fields` global parameter, and then specify the fields you want to return in the response as a comma delimited list.

 ```
 wp-json/wp/v2/posts?_fields=author,id,excerpt,title,link